Open-Earth-Monitor/Global_FAPAR_250m/README.md

 See https://www.kaggle.com/competitions/oemc-hackathon-global-fapar-modeling for the competition hosted in October 2023.

 # Disclaimer
 These are preliminary maps.
+The code and data will be submitted for scientific review.
 Errors and artifacts are still possible.
 To report an issue or artifact in maps, please use https://github.com/Open-Earth-Monitor/Global_FAPAR_250m/issues.